mc962/hayai/README.md

 Users may click on a dragon's name to see information for the dragon, or click `Hatch a Dragon!` to create a new dragon.

+Hayai is capable of all 4 of the basic Create, Read, Update, and Destroy actions.

 ##### Hatching a dragon (Create)
 Users may create a dragon by entering the name, adding a url to the location where the picture is stored, and selecting a dragon's rider from the drop down list.
 Clicking `Hatch!` will send the inputted information to the database to be stored, and then will redirect to the the newly hatched dragon's page.

 N.B.
 Dragon images that are stored locally should be placed in the public folder, and be given a picture url name of /public/<picture name>.
-The `krypto-pic.jpg` file is an extra picture that is in the public folder to demonstrate the create action.
+The `krypto-pic.jpg` file is an extra picture in the public folder in order to demonstrate the create action.

 ##### Viewing a dragon (Read)
 A dragon's information may be retrieved from the database and displayed on either the dragon's personal page, or as a list of pictures and names on the main index display of dragons.
 A dragon's show page will also contain it's rider, and some of its memories, pulled from the database through an association.